Eileen2103/File-Search-in-C-/README.md

 number, and column position.
 Optional features such as case-insensitive mode, colored output, and summary statistics can be enabled without sacrificing core performance.
-Version 4 is the most stable one with the idle rate of the CPU's below %10,and with %100 performance.
+Version 4 is the most stable one with the idle rate of the CPU's below %10,and with %100 performance. random_files.cpp file can be used to create 50.000 different files containing the keyword.